dilsekhpatnaik7/react-context-crud/README.md

-# E-commerce Website with FakeStore Api with CRUD Operations
+# E-commerce Website with FakeStore Api and CRUD Operations

 This is a fully responsive e-commerce shopping website project built using React and Tailwind CSS.
 The website utilizes the Fake Store API to fetch data and display products.
 The Context API is used to manage state throughout the application.